 - Protection.
-Some of my friends argue that panniers can act as a form of protection by propping the bike up and stopping you from being trapped beneath it should you get knocked off (or drop it.)
+Some of my friends argue that panniers can act as a form of protection by propping the bike up and stopping you from getting trapped beneath it should you get knocked off (or drop it.)
 But that’s another argument for another day!

-- Usability – pannier systems on most new bikes are integrated making them easy to install and remove when needed.
+- Usability – pannier systems on most new bikes are integrated, making them easy to install and remove when needed.

 - Panniers can be used with a pillion.
 A roll bag sits on the pillion seat, so you can’t have both.